 Recognizing Cat Fear Aggression

-The first step in training your fearful cat to not be aggressive it to recognize their triggers.
+In order to train your fearful cat to not be aggressive, you need to be able to recognize their triggers.
 Scared cats quickly learn that aggressive behavior makes the scary "thing" go away.
 Once this behavior is learned, they will use it repeatedly to warn off the trigger.
 Affected cats may turn from offense to defense and back again during the arousal.
 They display a mix of defensive body signals (ears flattened sideways, tail tucked, crouching, and leaning away) and aggressive signals (fluffed fur, showing teeth, hissing, growling, swatting, biting, and scratching).
 Usually, the pupils of their eyes dilate wide with no relation to the amount of light present.

 If you can determine the trigger, you will have a much easier time soothing the cat and helping to eliminate the fear aggression in cats.
 If the cat's fear aggression is mild and you can avoid the triggers that make your kitty aggress, no other treatment may be necessary.
 If that's not the case and the triggers either can't be avoided or identified, you'll need to work to diffuse the fear.

 Your first step should be to schedule a vet visit for a checkup.
 Sometimes aggressive behavior can indicate a medical condition in the cat, even if it doesn't seem sick.
 This is especially true if the cat is displaying a sudden behavioral change.
 If your cat hasn't been spayed or neutered, this is something you might consider.
 The physical change could impact their behavior (by becoming less aggressive) but should be discussed with a vet prior to any decisions.

 Understand the Triggers